oniatsu/HotSwitch-HS/README.md

 It provides fastest window switching, no matter how many windows there are.

-HotSwitch-HS uses Hammerspoon, and is rewriten for a substitution of [HotSwitch](https://github.com/oniatsu/HotSwitch).
+HotSwitch-HS uses Hammerspoon, and is rewritten for a substitution of [HotSwitch](https://github.com/oniatsu/HotSwitch).

 # Installation